OpenSDN-io/docs/contributing-to-opensdn/writing-style/headings.rst

 **Example:**

-* Testing the Tungsten Fabric environment
+* Testing the OpenSDN environment

-  * Testing Ceph and Tungsten Fabric interoperability
+  * Testing Ceph and OpenSDN interoperability

     * Test Ceph and Glance
     * Test Ceph and Cinder